Increasing product clarity

 Business link needs higher visibility

 While the team agreed that the ‘from’ line needed improvement, our approaches differed.
-Through A/B testing, we managed to arrive at a final version that satisfied both our team and the company.
+Through A/B testing, we managed to arrive at a final version that satisfied our team.

 Changes